PaulZC/SAM-M8Q_GPS_FeatherWing/LEARN.md

 The M8 chipset supports several different navigation modes including: portable, pedestrian, automotive, sea and "Airborne <1G" (which is really useful for high altitude ballooning!).

 In normal power mode, the SAM-M8Q draws approx. 29mA.
 You can reduce this to approx. 9.5mA by putting the M8 into power save mode.
 But be careful.
-If you put the M8 into power save mode too early, before the chip has established a fix, the chip can perform a full reset.
+If you put the M8 into power save mode too early, before the chip has established a fix, the chip can perform a full restart.

 By default, the SAM-M8Q will receive signals from GPS, SBAS, QZSS and GLONASS.
 If you want to enable Galileo reception, you'll need to do this with another UBX message (see below).